sfomuseum/go-geoparquet-show/README.md

 ```
 $> make cli
-go build -mod vendor -ldflags="-s -w" -o bin/show cmd/show/main.go
+go build -ldflags="-s -w" -o bin/show cmd/show/main.go
 ```

-_If you encounter problems building the tools it might have something to do with the way `go-duckdb` is vendored.
-The best place to start debugging things is [this section in the go-duckdb documentation](https://github.com/marcboeker/go-duckdb?tab=readme-ov-file#vendoring)._

 To enable use the [WebViewBrowser `Browser` implementation](https://github.com/sfomuseum/go-www-show?tab=readme-ov-file#webviewbrowser-webview) tools will need to be build with the `webview` tag set.
 For example:

 ```
 $> go build -mod vendor -ldflags="-s -w" -tags webview -o bin/show cmd/show/main.go
 ```

+Note: This package does NOT vendor dependencies.
+It's just too fussy trying to wrangle the thing where `duckdb/go-duckdb` bundles multiple instances of `libduckdb_static.a` which are really big and make GitHub sad.

 ### show